khalido/blog/posts/building_this_blog.md

 pygmentize -S default -f html -a .codehilite > codestyles.css
 ```

-But on second thought decided to can this and go with something else.
+But on second thought decided to can this and go with [highlightjs](https://highlightjs.org/) for now as it speeds up builds and keeps the html clean (at the cost of loading more javascript).

+One thing to investigate is how to make the output cells of jupyter notebooks blend into the main website.
+This seems to require some css trickery.

 ### html

+I'm no longer familiar with html, even though I build my first weblog on geocities way back in 1997/8.
+So we have now reached html5.

 - [what to put in the head of a html page](https://github.com/joshbuchea/HEAD)
 - https://htmldom.dev/